 Based on the reactivation program described above, the Fields include the contingent resources outlined below.
-There is uncertainty that it will be commercially viable to produce any portion of the resources.
+There is some uncertainty on whether it will be commercially viable to produce any portion of the resources.

-Contingent Resources (subclass: development pending) for the first 90 wells to be reactivated in 2024 and 2025
+Contingent Resources (subclass: development pending) for the first 90 wells to be reactivated in 2024 and 2025.